vtexdocs/dev-portal-content/README.md

 5. Save the URL.
 6. Mention the URL in your markdown.

+### How can I hide articles from search engines?

+When you publish an article in Developer Portal and wish only those with the link can access it, you can hide it from searching engines.
+To do so, when creating the article, fill in the header with the value `hidden: true`.

+>️️ℹ️  Be aware that this will hide your article not only in Developer Portal searchs, but also in other sites, like Google.

 ## Managing content

 ### How can I create a redirect?